TheVinh-Ha-1710/ecommerce-analytics-pipeline/README.md

 ---

 ## 🏗️ Transformed Schema (Marts Layer Design)
-The marts layer is modeled using a **Star Schema** approach.
+I model the marts layer using a **Star Schema** approach.
-It includes fact tables for sales and reviews, and dimension tables for customers, products, and dates.
+It includes fact tables for sales and reviews, and dimension tables for customers, seller, products, and dates.

 **Star Schema Diagram**:
 <div align="center">